-The Immigration and Social Security Co-ordination (EU Withdrawal) Bill contains measures for ending EU Citizens’ free movement, as well as measures in relation to Irish citizens, and measures and in relation to Social Security co-ordination, see my blog post The Immigration and Social Security Co-ordination (EU Withdrawal) Bill: The End of EU Citizens’ Free Movement.
+The Immigration and Social Security Co-ordination (EU Withdrawal) Bill contains measures for ending EU Citizens’ free movement, as well as measures in relation to Irish citizens, and measures and in relation to Social Security co-ordination, see my blog post The Immigration and Social Security Co-ordination (EU Withdrawal) Bill: An Overview.

 The provisions for social security co-ordination will affect social security and pension entitlements for people who are not protected by the EU-UK Withdrawal Agreement and the European Union (Withdrawal Agreement) Act 2020.
 For more information as to the how the current EU scheme works and will continue to work for those within its scope, see my blog posts Pensions, Healthcare and Social Security for EU Citizens after Brexit: the forgotten aspect of Free Movement, The Withdrawal Agreement: Social Security, Healthcare and Pensions after Brexit, and Social Security, Healthcare and Pensions for EU Citizens under the UK’s European Union (Withdrawal Agreement) Bill.
 In particular, the provisions of the Immigration and Social Security Co-ordination (EU Withdrawal) Bill will affect UK nationals and EU citizens moving between the UK and the EU for the first time from 2021.

 In practical terms, the benefits that may be affected by the Immigration and Social Security Co-ordination (EU Withdrawal) Bill can be split into three groups:

 - Department for Work and Pension (DWP) benefits, such as Employment and Support Allowance (ESA), Disability Living Allowance (DLA) (Care Component), Maternity Allowance, etc; and